Best Cellulite Cream for Sep. 2021

 This never-ending focus on cellulite is understandable; experts say that between 90 and 95 percent of all women have the telltale lumpy skin that’s often derisively labeled “cottage cheese thighs.”
 (Men, who have different types of fibers connecting their skin to their muscles, are largely immune from cellulite problems.)
 Even most skinny women who stay in shape have at least some cellulite, and yes, the majority of supermodels have it too – you usually just don’t see their bumps and dimples once they’ve been photoshopped out of pictures.

 It’s easy for men to say, “Everyone has it, what’s the big deal?”
 But that’s easier said than done, especially for guys who don’t have to see it on their own body, day after day.
-Besides, we all know that the men saying it would really rather look at women with smooth, sexy legs and tight butts.
+Besides, we all know that most of the men saying it would really rather look at women with smooth, sexy legs and tight butts.

 Some people undergo laser surgery or liposuction to get rid of their cellulite, and it’s not a bad approach if you have the $10,000 or more the procedure costs.
 For most of us, though, the best alternative is a lot less expensive.
 The right cream can greatly reduce the appearance of cellulite on your thighs, legs and rear, giving them the attractive, smooth look they should have.